DataSeer/dataseer-web/README.md

 ``npm stop``

+Run this command to list forever app.

+``npm run list``

-Note: [pm2](https://www.npmjs.com/package/pm2) is used to handle restart of the app.
+Note: [forever](https://www.npmjs.com/package/forever) is used to handle restart of the app.

 ## Dependencies